Cafes, restaurants reopen in Greece for outdoor service

 In recent weeks, the curfew had been largely ignored, with bars and cafes serving drinks for takeout, and crowds of customers forming outside, standing on sidewalks and in nearby apartment entrances.

 Greece has been gradually easing restrictions despite stubbornly high infection rates and hospitalizations that have strained its health system.
-The country of about 11 million people has seen nearly 10,500 deaths and 346,500 confirmed cases since the start of the pandemic, according to the latest figures available from Saturday.
+The country of about 11 million people has seen more than 10,500 deaths and 348,500 confirmed cases since the start of the pandemic, according to the latest figures released Monday.

 Tourism is a vital industry for the country, and tourism-related businesses and services are scheduled to reopen on May 15.